Happy employees are productive employees. It’s not a supposition—it’s a fact backed by a full-fledged study: the 700-person experiment.

 The Internal help desk keeps brewing happiness

 Things break.
 The internet goes down.
 Laptop chargers go bad.
 And it comes in the way of work—people get frustrated.
-An internet outage or a browser that keeps crashing can make the calmest of employees lose their minds.
+An internet outage or a browser that keeps crashing can make the calmest of employees (aka your end-users in this case) lose their minds.

 When things break, there’s always a bigger impact (much beyond displeasing employees):